Prospective Students › Tuition and Financing › Types of Financial Aid

 Scholarships are awarded at the time of admission based on a variety of factors including previous academic excellence, professional experience, service and leadership experience, personal experience, and interest in specific areas of law.
 Scholarships range in value from 15 percent of tuition to 100 percent of tuition.
 Students retain their scholarships as long as they remain in good academic standing (cumulative GPA of 2.00 or better).
 As the school does not award conditional scholarships, we do not publish conditional scholarship retention data that would otherwise be required by ABA Standard 509.

 North Star Scholarships

-North Star Scholarships provide $10,000 a year to students who enroll in the law school’s hybrid program.
+North Star Scholarships provide annual assistance to students who enroll in the law school’s hybrid program.
 To be eligible for the scholarship, students must intend to practice law in an area of the country currently underserved by local lawyers, including a rural area, a reservation, or a small town or city.